charley81/record-store/README.md

 ### Ideas incorperated into project

 - Give the user feedback and create a better user experience
-- Truncating text on index products and showing full text on details page
+- Truncating text on index products and showing full text on details page => for more pleasing UI
-- Not showing add products link in nav while on add product page
+- Not showing add products link in nav while on add product page => user experience
-- Making the entire product clickable
+- Making the entire product clickable => instead of making user click a small area
-- Responsive styling
+- Responsive styling => looks great on mobile, tablet, and desktop
-- Hover effects
+- Hover effects => giving user feedback
-- Call to actions
+- Call to actions => highlighting clickable areas

 ### Next Steps